danamlund/sensors-lxpanel-plugin/README.md

 1.1 (2013-03-06)
   Widget size is kept as the maximum seen to avoid jiggling other plugins.
 Widget size can be reset by entering the configuration.

+1.2 (2013-03-10)
+  Text is now aligned to the right in the x-coordinate and in the center on the y-coordinate.
+The text is now customizable using html markup.